 In the UK, GridLink carried out public consultations including an online public meeting on 11.09.2020 prior to the application for planning permission and a marine licence.
 The public meeting was held online due to COVID-19 restrictions.

-The questions that were asked at the public meetings are presented below:
+The questions that were asked at the public meetings are presented below.
+Answers to these questions were given at the public meetings, and they are reproduced below.

 OPPORTUNITY / FEASIBILITY